-- Use font size 10-12 for text
+- Use a modern and clean, size 10-12 font for your text

 - Cover Letter Outline with Tips